SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 ### Activating builds
 Set up your build according to your SonarQube edition:

 - **Community Edition** – Community Edition doesn't support multiple branches, so you should only analyze your main branch.
-You can restrict analysis to your main branch by using the `branches.master` pipeline in your `bitbucket-pipelines.yml` file and not using the `pull-requests` pipeline.
+You can restrict analysis to your main branch by setting it as the only branch in your `branches` pipeline in your `bitbucket-pipelines.yml` file and not using the `pull-requests` pipeline.
 - **Developer Edition and above** – Bitbucket Pipelines can build specific branches and pull requests if you use the `branches` and `pull-requests` pipelines as shown in the example configurations below.

 ### Setting environment variables